homebeach/InvoicingDBTestBench/README.txt

 This program is used to generate test data into invoicing database and executing query tests.

 In order to repeat the tests used in the study MySQL 5.1.41, MariaDB 10.5.6 and Neo4J 4.1.3 need to be installed first.
+Configure port 3307 for MariaDB 5.1.41.

 After the databases have been installed, just run the main program.